Spin States Protected from Intrinsic Electron-Phonon-Coupling Reaching 100 ns Lifetime at Room Temperature in MoSe$_2$

-Monolayers of transition metal dichalcogenides (TMDs) like molybdenum diselenide (MoSe$_2$) are two-dimensional semiconductors with a direct band gap and a strong spin orbit splitting of several \unit{100}{meV} in the valence band.\cite{PhysRevB.84.153402} Optical selection rules allow a valley selective excitation of spin states with circular polarized light, which makes this class of material interesting for spintronic applications.\cite{PhysRevLett.108.196802, NatPhys.10.343,PhysRevB.92.155403} The capability of TMDs for spintronics was recently backed up by the measurement of extraordinary long lifetimes of up to \unit{2}{\mu s} in optical Kerr-rotation measurements in WSe$_2$ at low temperatures.\cite{arXiv170405448D} Nevertheless, the technological potential of monolayer TMDs may not lie in excellent spin properties at cryogenic temperatures, but technologically relevant spin properties even at room temperature.
-In this respect, already the first member of the class of 2D-materials, graphene, demonstrated that these materials have the potential to outperform conventional spintronic materials such as GaAs and Si.\cite{2DMaterials.Roche} In case of graphene, this was demonstrated by the measurement of unprecedented long conduction electron spin lifetimes of up to \unit{12.6}{ns} in all-electrical spin precession measurements at room-temperature.\cite{NanoLett.16.3533} Thanks to graphene's high electron mobility, such lifetimes result in technological relevant spin transport lengths of several tenths of $\mu$m.\cite{NanoLett.16.4825, NanoLett.16.3533}
+Monolayers of transition metal dichalcogenides (TMDs) like molybdenum diselenide (MoSe$_2$) are two-dimensional (2D) semiconductors with a direct band gap and a strong spin orbit splitting of the valence band of several \unit{100}{meV}.\cite{PhysRevB.84.153402} Optical selection rules allow a valley selective excitation of spin states with circular polarized light, which makes this class of material interesting for spintronic applications.\cite{PhysRevLett.108.196802, NatPhys.10.343,PhysRevB.92.155403} The performance of TMDs for spintronics is backed by the measurement of extraordinarily long spin lifetimes in the $\mu$s range both in TMD monolayers and heterostructures at cryogenic temperatures.\cite{PhysRevLett.119.137401, Science.360.893, Kim2017Jul} Nevertheless, realizing the technological potential of monolayer TMDs will require technologically relevant spin properties at room temperature (RT).
+In this respect, already the archetype 2D-material, graphene, has demonstrated that it is possible to outperform conventional spintronic materials such as GaAs and Si.\cite{2DMaterials.Roche} In the case of graphene, spin lifetimes up to \unit{12.6}{ns} were measured in all-electrical spin precession measurements at RT.\cite{NanoLett.16.3533} In TMDs, optical Kerr rotation measurements revealed that a spin signal with a lifetime of hundreds of ps can survive up to RT.\cite{NatureComm.6.896}

-Although graphene has demonstrated its suitability for transporting spin information at room temperature, it is a challenge to build functional spintronic devices from graphene alone, as such devices also require the manipulation of spins.
-In this respect, the small spin orbit coupling in graphene proved to be quite a drawback.
-But this is where TMDs come into play and compliment the toolbox of physicists and material scientists, especially when building 2D van der Waals heterostructures.\cite{PhysRevB.92.155403,Nature.499.419} TMD/graphene-based heterostructures are expected to offer the possibility to combine graphene's virtue of excellent spin transport with optical spin generation in TMDs and TMD-to-graphene proximity-induced spin orbit coupling for spin manipulation.
-Although all-optical studies of spin dynamics in TMDs are already intensively performed,\cite{NatureComm.6.896,PhysRevB.90.161302,NanoLett.16.5010,NatureComm.7.12715,NatPhys.11.830,NanoLett.15.8250,PhysRevB.92.235425,PhysChem.19.3176,arXiv160203568B,PhysRevB.95.075428,arXiv170601802S} the combination of TMDs and graphene for spintronic applications is still in a very early stage.\cite{NatComm.7.13372,NanoLett.17.3877}